icshwi/essdm_scripts/README.md

 ## Things one should do carefully
 * Set Installation Source as **Local media**
 * Create iocuser and set the administrator permission
-* **Do not "yum" before executing the dm_setup script**.
+* **Do not "yum" before executing the script**.
 DM **should** use the ESS RPM repositories, not any other CentOS ones.
 The script will remove original CentOS repositories completely, and put the ESS customized repositories.

-## DM Setup
+## ESS DM Client and Server Setup

 ### Login the CentOS as iocuser